 BarristerEducation Law, Childcare, Litigation email@example.com+44(0)29 2070 6444 or (+44)(0) 20 8891 4488 Extension: 336Cardiff and London

 Matthew was called to the bar in March 2014 and practises in the Firm’s public law and litigation departments.
+He has appeared in his own right before the High Court, County Court, Court of Protection, Family Court,the First Tier and Upper Tribunals, Magistrates Court, SENTW, the Employment Tribunal and various specialist education law Tribunals.
 He has been involved in a diverse range of public law matters in respect of education, health and social care.
 He also has significant experience in public law children proceedings including in proceedings concerning applications for care orders, placement orders and special guardianship orders.
 When appropriate, he will also assist in commercial and civil disputes.
-He has appeared in his own right before the County Court, Court of Protection, Family Court (Bench, DJ and CJ),the First Tier Tribunal, the Upper Tribunal, SENTW, the Employment Tribunal and various specialist education law Tribunals.

 Cases of note that Matthew has been involved in include:

-- Thilakawardhana v OIA EWCA Civ 13 – application for permission to appeal and substantive appeal
+- Thilakawardhana v OIA EWCA Civ 13 – application for permission to appeal to the Court of Appeal and the substantive appeal

 - Zahid v University of Manchester EWHC 188 (Admin) – leading authority on the relationship between the courts and the OIA